-Submit a FAFSA at www.fafsa.gov.
+Submit a FAFSA at studentaid.gov.

-FAFSAs can be submitted any time
+FAFSAs can be submitted each year

-after October 1 each year and should be
+and should be completed as early as

-completed as early as possible.
-List
+possible.
+List HLGU as one of the

-HLGU as one of the possible
+possible universities to which the

-universities to which the FAFSA results
+FAFSA results will be sent.
+Online

-will be sent.
-Online FAFSAs are usually
+FAFSAs are usually processed in three

-processed in three to five business
+to five business days.
+A Student Aid

-days.
-A Student Aid Report (SAR) will
+Report (SAR) will either be sent

-- either be sent electronically or mailed to the applicant.
+- electronically or mailed to the applicant.
 Calculations from the information provided on the SAR will determine the student's eligibility for other sources of aid, such as loans, grants, and work-study. - Contact the Office of Financial Aid if there are questions about the financial aid package.